thegetty/quire-docs/content/documentation/install-uninstall.md

     xcode-select --install
     ```

 2. **Node.js** enables you to run javascript on your computer.
-The Quire CLI is written in javascript.
 Visit the Node.js site, and download and install the current LTS (long-term support) version: [https://nodejs.org](https://nodejs.org).

 3. **Pandoc** serves two purposes in Quire.
 You can use it to convert Word documents to Markdown, and you can also use it to create e-book files of your Quire project.
 Visit the Pandoc repository on GitHub, and download the macOS .pkg file of the latest release: [https://github.com/jgm/pandoc/releases/](https://github.com/jgm/pandoc/releases/).
 Install by double clicking the icon and following the prompts.